 Fan art edits, picture collage and fan made wallpapers are NOT allowed (the kind you can find on DeviantArt).
 Most official wallpapers, especially heavily edited or with text, are also NOT allowed.

-Image from the source material such as the original manga, video game, or original film are not allowed.
+Images from the source material such as the original manga, video game, comic book, or original film are not allowed.

 Images from a different adaptation, a sequel or a prequel are not allowed.